dban23/KnowItAll-quiz-app/README.md

 ### File overview:
     - KNOWITALL.png -> logo of the app used on the GUI
-    - project.py -> main application source code
+    - main.py -> main application source code
     - README.md -> the file you're (hopefully) reading
     - requirements.txt -> all pip-installable libraries required for the app
     - test_project.py -> code used for validation of the core functions

 ### Let's dive in!
-As previously said, after running the app, the first thing you can see in the terminal is the app name written in ASCII art.
-It's just a small fun addition to start the project.
-After that, the main app screen will be opened.
+After running the main.py code, the main app screen will be opened.
 On that screen, you'll see several widgets that are, as already written, made with the Kivy framework.

 #### *Welcome screen*
 From the top, there is an app logo, "Select category" label along with the four buttons used to choose the said categories, and at the bottom there is a "Start quiz" button.
+The layout of the buttons depend wether you are on a mobile phone or desktop.
+The layout can be either 2x2 or 4x1.
 Once a category is selected, the Start Quiz button updates to read:
 >"Start quiz on {category}".

 App currently lets you choose between only 4 categories: Sport, Music, History and Politics.
 The plan is to eventually update this with more categories to choose, maybe in the form of a drop-down menu.